Culture of Uganda: Language

 Uganda is ethnologically diverse, with at least 40 languages in usage.
 Luganda is the most common language.
 English and Swahili are the official languages of Uganda, even though English is more popular.
 Swahili, the East African lingua franca, is not widespread as a language though it was made an official national language in September 2005.
 Luganda, a language widespread in central Uganda, has been the official local language but education is conducted in English.

+Media

+Uganda has a diverse broadcasting sector, with 283 radio stations and 65 television networks, the majority of which are privately owned.
+Pay television services are widely accessible across the country.
+The print media market is dominated by the state-owned New Vision and the privately-owned Daily Monitor.
+By December 2021, Uganda had an estimated 18.5 million internet users, representing approximately 39% of the population.
+Among social media platforms, Facebook was the most widely used, followed by Twitter and TikTok.

 Clothing

 In Uganda, the kanzu is the national dress of men in the country.
 Women from central and eastern Uganda wear a dress with a sash tied around the waist and large exaggerated shoulders called a gomesi.
 Women from the west and north-west drape a long cloth around their waists and shoulders called suuka.
 Women from the south-west wear a long baggy skirt and tie a short matching cloth across their shoulders c known as omushanana.
 Women also wear a floor-length dress called a busuti, which was introduced by the 19th-century missionaries.